ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

      - it's automatically implemented for types whos size is known at compile time, very few types are not `Sized`
 - `Copy` - trait, value can be copied(memcpy, so direct bit by bit copy)
     - cannot be implemented on `Drop` types
+    - generaly a `Copy` type can be duplicated by simply copying it's bits
+    - `Clone` types more complex and general, a `Copy` type can probably easily also implement `Clone`
-    - these itmes are generally simple, have a known size, and allocated on the stack
+    - have a known size, and allocated on the stack, happens implicitly e.g. `x = y`
     - they copy on new variable assignments vs tx of ownership `x = 1; y = x` (`y` is a copy of `x` with value 1, no ownership transfer)
     - e.g. `i32`, `char`, `bool`, references themselves like `&T` and `&mut T`
         - arrays `[T; N]` are `Copy` type too if elements if `T` is `Copy` type